 Since the inaugural national event in 2009, Slow Money gatherings have emerged as a significant new driver for green investment and for social change.
 The events spotlight food entrepreneurs busy rebuilding local food systems, and renowned thought leaders in agriculture, investing, and philanthropy.
 Indeed, many who likely own a wide share portfolio, be it with standard life shares or many other industries, would likely be watching this event closely.

 Slow Money is an organisation that’s all about bringing money back down to earth, quite literally, encouraging investors to opt out of Wall Street and invest instead in Main Street, with a particular focus on the sustainable food movement.
+But there is a chance that this movement could be easier said than done.
+You see, Wall Street is considered to be the go-to place for investors, and the Aktien aus dem Öl und Gas Sektor (Stocks from the oil and gas sector) are just as popular.
+This is because people know how successful you can be when working with these stocks and shares that people just want to join in on this venture.
+Whilst this is good to hear, Slow Money wants to shift all of that focus and energy onto the sustainable food movement instead.
+So what are your opinions?
 For more info on what is more than an organisation, and quite literally a movement, please read more here.
 This week, their National Gathering took place in Louisville Kentucky, and we were there to witness this inspiring, unique event.

 Last year, I had the great pleasure of being chosen as one of 25 entrepreneurs invited from across the country to present in their Entrepreneur Showcase, and ever since I have been active in the leadership of Slow Money LA.
 The next event is November 18th at HubLA in the Arts District, from 6:30-9 PM, if anyone would care to join, you can sign up here.
 This year, however, since I was not presenting, I was able to enjoy the presentations of some quite extraordinary people.
 Here are some photos and sound bites which I hope will distill at least a sense of the amazing event that it was.